 The global spread of COVID-19 is deeply affecting individuals and companies alike.
-It’s taking a devastating toll on lives, businesses and communities.
-It’s upending how companies operate and is shattering supply chains around the world.
+It’s taking a toll on businesses, communities and lives.
+It’s vastly changing how companies operate and is causing supply chains bottlenecks around the world.

 Yet, even during this time of upheaval, food and beverage companies are mobilizing in unprecedented ways to protect lives and to defeat the disease.
 Many companies, both large and small, are stepping up to help their communities and pivoting their businesses to supply essential products and to provide humanitarian relief.

 When COVID-19 hit the US, the food and beverage industry found itself in a scramble to adapt and stay afloat.
 The massive transformation that followed is likely to have lasting consequences for the industry and the nation.
 The industry before the virus will not resemble the industry during or after.

 The industry has adapted and responded with ideas and measures to protect employees and customers, all while keeping up with demand.
 Despite fighting the uphill struggle to stay in business, food and beverage companies have innovated and adapted.
 Here are some of the ways business are adapting and contributing during this global crisis.

 Innovating Under Pressure

 In the beverage industry, local distilleries and bigger companies like Pernod-Ricard, Diageo and Anheuser-Busch re-directed their production lines to manufacture sanitizer, helping alleviate the shortage created by consumers who emptied store shelves.
 Spirit of York Distillery Co., which is located in Toronto’s Distillery Historic District, also started making alcohol-based hand solution and many local distilleries followed suit.

 Many companies changed how they reached customers.
 Peapod, Instacart and other services became overwhelmed as online grocery orders gained popularity.
 Chains with drive-throughs stayed open.
 In a letter to customers, McDonald’s talked about “convenient and contactless” ways to buy food from drive-through to mobile order-and-pay.
 National chains including Subway and McDonald’s offered free delivery.
 Dunkin’ Donuts tapped Grubhub as a delivery service as more companies found they could no longer rely on their old business models.
 Companies recognized they had to deliver or risk seeing sales drop further.